d3x0r/STFRPhysics/whitepaper.md

 although it should be noted that the phrase would be 'infinite covering' of projected rotations, where every +2π rotation results with the same basis frame or representation of the rotation.

-This rotation space coordinate systems offer the flexibility to model rotation at any time T and not just at tick 1; versus, as mentioned, a rotation matrix or a quaternion is limited to representing the single frame at T=1 for some base rotation (x,y,z).
+This rotation space coordinate systems offer the flexibility to model rotation at any time T and not only at tick 1; versus, as mentioned, a rotation matrix or a quaternion is limited to representing the single frame at T=1 for some base rotation (x,y,z).
 Matricii and quaternions also only represent the principal projection of that rotation, such that they have no concept of behaving differently when rotating multiple times before the `T=1` frame that they represent.